jackson-jackson/OT-BitcoinServer/README.md

 Open Transactions Bitcoin Server
 ======

-Our goal is to create a public Open Transactions server that enables off-blockchain transactions of truly anonymous, untraceable, digital cash backed by publicly auditable reserves held on the Bitcoin blockchain.
+Our goal is to create a public Open Transactions server that enables off-blockchain transactions of truly-anonymous digital cash, backed by publicly auditable reserves held on the Bitcoin blockchain.

 ###What is Open Transactions?